KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

     3. Global Scope: If we created any variable on global scope we can access it from any place of that script file or any function scope or any block scope.
 It’s actually created on global level so u can access it with window key word.
 But variable created with 'let' you can't access it on window level but variable created with 'var' keyword you can access it.

 # What is Lexical Scope

     Lexcial means where the variable is inheritantly sitting inside source of code.

 # What is Lexical Environemnt

    When we innovke function, function execution context is created and put inside call stack.
 When function execution context created at that time lexical environment is also created.
    It contains local memory of that function plus its parents lexical environment.
    It stores, all variables and functions reference records of its parents lexcial scope.

    short:
    when?
-FI...FEC...and put in call stack..when FEC create at that time Lexcical ENV create
+IF...FEC...and put in call stack..when FEC create at that time Lexcical ENV create
    contains: LM + IPLE
-   Store: V & FRR of LPS
+   Store: All 1)VAR & 2)FRR of PLS

 # what is Scope CHain

 example:
-JS engine keeps searching inside lexical enviorment of parents Until it find the variable or finction being access the machanisum by which JS engine seraching variable accessibility inside its parents lexical scope is known as Scope CHain
+JS engine keeps searching inside lexical enviorment of parents Until it find the variable or function being access the machanisum by which JS engine seraching variable accessibility inside its parents lexical scope is known as Scope CHain